 What are the causes of yellow wheat?

-There may be large areas, small patches, or streaks of yellowish wheat in some fields this spring.
+During this time of the year, it is normal to start seeing some wheat fields turn yellow.
+The pattern may vary from field to field, sometimes as large areas, small patches, or streaks of yellowish wheat in some fields this spring.
 What are some of the main causes of yellow wheat in the spring?

 Nitrogen deficiency.
+As the crop starts to grow in the spring, its nitrogen (N) demand increases and it is common to see an N deficiency, especially while the temperatures are lower and not much N is mineralized from the soil organic matter.
 Nitrogen deficiency causes an overall yellowing of the plant, with the lower leaves yellowing and dying from the leaf tips inward (Figure 1).
 Nitrogen deficiency also results in reduced tillering, top growth, and root growth.
-The primary causes of nitrogen deficiency are insufficient fertilizer rates, application problems, applying the nitrogen too late, leaching from heavy rains, denitrification from saturated soils, and the presence of heavy amounts of crop residue, which immobilize nitrogen.
-This year, the excessive fall and winter soil moisture might have increased leaching in sandier soils and denitrification under water-logged soil conditions.
+The primary causes of N deficiency are insufficient fertilizer rates, application problems, applying the nitrogen too late, leaching from heavy rains, denitrification from saturated soils, and the presence of heavy amounts of crop residue, which immobilize nitrogen.
+This year, the excessive soil moisture in parts of the state might have increased leaching in sandier soils and denitrification under water-logged soil conditions.

 Figure 1.
 Nitrogen deficiency on wheat.
 The lower leaves are the first to become chlorotic (yellow).
 Photo by Dorivar Ruiz Diaz, K-State Research and Extension.

 Sulfur deficiency.
-There has been an increasing number of fields with sulfur deficiency symptoms in recent years.
-Deficiency can be more common in areas where organic matter levels are low -- especially on sandier soils or eroded areas of a field.
+Similar to nitrogen, the crop’s sulfur requirement increases in the spring as it takes off on reproductive growth.
+Due to a decrease in sulfur deposition in the rainfall, there has been an increasing number of fields with sulfur deficiency symptoms in Kansas in recent years.
+Deficiencies can be more common in areas where organic matter levels are low -- especially on sandier soils or eroded areas of a field.
 It can also occur where soils are cold in the spring due to a reduced rate of release of sulfur from organic matter.
 The symptoms of sulfur deficiency are very similar to nitrogen deficiency.
-However, sulfur deficiency differs from nitrogen deficiency in that the whole plant is pale, with a greater degree of chlorosis (yellowing of plant tissue) in the young leaves (Figure 2).
+However, sulfur deficiency differs from N deficiency in that the whole plant is pale, with a greater degree of chlorosis (yellowing of plant tissue) in the young leaves (Figure 2).
 The pattern of chlorosis may show gradation in intensity with the younger leaves at the tip yellowing first because sulfur is not easily translocated within the plant.
 But the entire plant can quickly become totally chlorotic and take on a light yellow color.
 Symptoms often become more pronounced when plants begin growing rapidly while soil conditions are such that organic matter mineralization and sulfur release rates are low.
 Symptoms may disappear as the temperature warms up and moisture conditions improve, which increases the rate of mineralization of sulfur from organic matter and the rate of root growth.

 Figure 2.
 Sulfur deficiency in wheat, with symptoms appearing first on the younger leaves.
 Photo by Romulo Lollato, K-State Research and Extension.

 Poor root growth.
 This may be due to dry soils, later sowing, waterlogging, or elevated crown height caused by shallow planting depth or excessive residue in the root zone (Figure 3).
-If the plants have a poor root system, then the plants are yellow because the root systems are not extensive enough to provide enough nutrients.
-This situation is characteristic of a large wheat area around Kansas this growing season, mostly led by a combination of late-sown fields (delayed due to early October rainfalls), cold fall and winter restricting crop growth, and waterlogging.
+If the plants have a poor root system, then the root systems are not extensive enough to access enough nutrients causing the plant to turn yellow.

 Cold weather injury at the tillering stage.
-A sudden drop in temperatures after the wheat has greened up but before it reaches the jointing stage will burn back the top-growth, often giving the field a yellowish cast but not reducing yield potential (Figure 4).
-The cold temperatures experienced April 11, 2019, might cause these symptoms in the next few weeks.
+A sudden drop in temperatures after the wheat has greened up but before it reaches the jointing stage will burn back the top-growth, often giving the field a yellowish cast but not necessarily reducing yield potential (Figure 4).
+The cold temperatures experienced late March and early April this year might cause these symptoms in the next few weeks.
 This injury is likely cosmetic, provided the growing point is still healthy.
 Variety release from winter dormancy can also affect the extent of the symptoms, as early varieties would have been less cold hardy and thus likely sustain more injury.

 Figure 4.
 Yellowing wheat from cold weather injury at the tillering stage.
 Wheat variety on the left (WB-Grainfield) has a later release from winter dormancy as compared to WB-Cedar (variety depicted in the right).
 Thus, WB-Cedar sustained more leaf injury.
 Photo by Romulo Lollato, K-State Research and Extension.